Makula Purana Rajamaha Viharaya is an ancient temple with a Tampita Viharaya hidden deep inside ancient paddy fields of Hettimulla in Kegalle.

 One of the unique features a visitor could observe today at this temple is the Tampita Vihara Ge.
 Tampita Vihara were a popular architectural feature of temples during the Kandyan era.
 The temple is built on top of granite stumps with wooden platform laid across the stumps.

-A 2 feet wide circumambulating path is built around the image house with a half height wall at the edge.
-There is space at the front which is 7 feet wide.
+A 2 feet wide circumambulating path is built around the image house with a 2 feet high wall at the edge.
+The landing space front of the inner chamber is 7 feet wide.

 Hell is depicted in the murals of the outer wall.
 The murals and the statues are said to be some of the finest work of art of the 19th century.

 A recent excavation at the temple had exposed a 2 feet 8 inches tall granite Buddha statue buried under the earth.
 This too can be seen at the tampita viharaya today.
 The Bodhi tree lies on a side of the Tampita Viharaya and is said to be the oldest in the Kegalle District.